farkkilab/devNKI-scripts/05_Spatial-interactions/README.md

 - **RCN_survival_analysis.Rmd** - Script to perform the RCN correlations, survival analysis and differences between molecular profiles.

-- **RCN_cellproportions_exploration.ipynb** - Script to calculate fold changes of RCN abundances between IDS and PDS.
+- **RCN_exploration_Figure5ki.ipynb** - Script to calculate fold changes of RCN abundances between IDS and PDS.
 And to calculate fold changes in immune cell composition between RCN10 and RCN09.

 - **Spatial_counts.ipynb** - Python script using modified scimap function to count the number of neighbor cells from each population